The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Cendol

 Cendol is a shaved ice dessert made with coconut milk, palm sugar, adzuki beans, and green rice flour jelly.
 Other topical options are also usually available.
 Depending on the season, you’ll find durian and other local fruits as toppings.
-You can find cendol at the Gadong Night Market.
+You can typically find cendol sold at the Gadong Night Market.

 Large cendol bowl.
 Finish it before the ice melts!